Fundamental limits on quantum cloning from the no-signalling principle: Introduction

 \section{Introduction}

-Given an unknown quantum state, there does not exist any procedure to produce same unknown two copies of the quantum state with certainty.
-This fact is known as the no-cloning theorem.
-The no-cloning theorem for $1$-to-$2$ perfect cloning for arbitrary states was proposed in~\cite{Wootters_1982,Dieks_1982}.
-Later it was generalized to various situations, such as imperfect cloning~\cite{Gisin_1997a}, $n$-to-$m$ cloning~\cite{Gisin_1997b,Werner_1998}, cloning for subsets of states~\cite{Fan_2001,Buscemi_2005,Demkowicz-Dobrzanski_2004}, and cloning procedures that only succeeds with finite probability~\cite{Duan_1998,Fiurasek_2004,Chiribella_2013}.

-Cloning with certainty is strictly harder than probabilistic cloning.
-It's true that for certain subsets of states, it is possible to produce more copies from some copies, or ``super-replicate'', with a non-vanishing probability.
-However, probabilistic quantum cloning machines perform no better than deterministic quantum cloning machines as long as the states to be cloned have a strong symmetry~\cite{Chiribella_2013,Yang_2018}.

-Meanwhile, there is also an equivalent of the no-cloning theorem for quantum channels.
-It states that given $n$ times of accesses to an unknown quantum channel, one can use them to produce, at most, $n^2$ times of uses for the quantum channel.
-It has been proved for clock unitaries~\cite{Dur_2015} and later arbitrary unitaries~\cite{Chiribella_2015}.

-The no-cloning theorem has rich implications in quantum cryptography.
-It is the cornerstone for the security of various quantum cryptographic primitives such as quantum money~\cite{Wiesner_1983,Aaronson_2012}, quantum key distribution~\cite{Bennett_2014} and quantum secret sharing~\cite{Hillery_1999,Cleve_1999,Gottesman_2000}.
-The security of these primitives relies heavily on the fact that quantum states cannot be cloned.
+The no-cloning theorem states that within the framework of quantum mechanics there does not exist any universal procedure that is able to replicate an unknown quantum state reliably.
+The no-cloning theorem has rich implications in quantum theory, and its quantitative expressions are particularly useful in quantum cryptography.
+It is the cornerstone for the security of various primitives such as quantum money~\cite{Wiesner_1983,Aaronson_2012,Monila_2013}, quantum key distribution~\cite{Bennett_2014}, quantum secret sharing~\cite{Hillery_1999,Cleve_1999,Gottesman_2000} and uncloneable primitives~\cite{Ananth_2023,Broadbent_2020a,Broadbent_2020b,Georgiou_2020}.
+The security of these primitives relies heavily on the fact that quantum states cannot be cloned, or the closely related concept of entanglement monogamy (i.e.\ the fact that it is not possible to clone half of an entangled state).

-However, quantum mechanics still has unsolved problems and may need further refinement.
-Such unsolved problems include the incompatibility between quantum mechanics and general relativity~\cite{Peres_2004} and the measurement problem~\cite{Bassi_2013}.
-Various modifications of quantum mechanics have been proposed to resolve those problems, including introducing non-linearity~\cite{Kaplan_2022,Polkovnikov_2023} or spontaneous decay~\cite{Ghirardi_1986,Pearle_1989,Ghirardi_1990,Diosi_1989,Bassi_2005}.
-It is essential to question whether the no-cloning theorem and the security of quantum cryptographic primitives still hold even if quantum mechanics is modified.